hackabit18/Defaulting/README.md

     1. Google Cloud Vision API
     2. Custom self made Java client for Google Vision API

 We use Google Cloud Vision API to perform OCR on the image captured from our android app.
 Experiments were made on Tesseract, another Image ML libray, and Vision API with Vision API performing significantly better and faster.
+A custom Java wrapper was written to access the Vision API using POST requests.

 #### Server:
     1. Node.js / Express.js for server